Oral Histories in Special Collections

 Oral histories can be found in two separate departments within Special Collections.
-The audio and/or video of the oral history is in the Multimedia Archives .
+The audio and/or video of the oral history is in the Photograph Archives .
 The transcripts (typed out version of the interview) are located in the Manuscripts department .
 We do not always have both the transcript and the audio-visual component, but it never hurts to ask!

 The lists below detail the oral history collections in each department.
 If the collection name is hyperlinked, we have a finding aid available for that collection.
 A finding aid is a detailed description of the items in a collection.
 If there is NO hyperlink, please contact Special Collections for more information.
 We may have a preliminary list of what exists in the collection that we can email to you.

 Personal copies of transcripts and audio-visual components of an oral history are usually available for a small fee.
 We can provide access to all interview transcripts in the Special Collections Reading Room.
 The audio-visual component may need to be digitized in order to provide you with access; please call ahead to use multimedia material on-site.

 If you are interested in a particular interview and have any questions or would like a personal copy, please have a few items ready when you contact us:

 - Collection Name (e.g. Doris Duke oral history collection)

 - Collection Number (If it is a transcript, the collection number will start with 'Ms' or 'Accn.'
 If it is audio or video, the collection number will start with 'A')